Hackintosh: OpenCore

 OpenCore, which entered development in 2019, is another bootloader developed to run macOS on UEFI or BIOS systems.
 Compared to Clover, it is said to provide overall better patching and emulation as well as a faster boot time.
 The project has also taken over the development of some patches, meaning future versions may only work with OpenCore.
-This project has been a better Bootloader from the others because it provides Safe Boot and File Vault.
+OpenCore also provides support for some native Mac features, such as FileVault and Apple Secure Boot.

 OpenCore Legacy Patcher is a project based on OpenCore which allows newer releases of macOS to run on older Mac devices that are no longer supported.

 Live DVD

-In March 2007, the OSx86 community made some significant progress with the development of a Live DVD.
-The Live DVD allows booting to a working system with Mac OS X v10.4.8.
+In March 2007, the OSx86 community made some significant progress with the development of a live DVD.
+The live DVD allows booting to a working system with Mac OS X v10.4.8.

-On January 2, 2009, InsanelyMac's Live DVD team published a new method by which a Mac OS X v10.5.x Live DVD could be produced, allowing users to boot a fully working macOS desktop from a DVD or USB flash drive.
-The method was more reliable than previous methods because it manipulated Apple's existing Netboot and Imageboot functionalities and behaved as if the system were running off a network disk.
+On January 2, 2009, InsanelyMac's live DVD team published a new method by which a Mac OS X v10.5.x live DVD could be produced, allowing users to boot a fully working macOS desktop from a DVD or USB flash drive.
+The method was more reliable than previous methods because it manipulated Apple's existing Netboot and Imageboot functionalities and behaved as if the system were running from a network disk.
 It was easier to produce; requiring only a single script to be added to an existing installation.
 Distributions of the live DVD have been made since its inception.
 Since then, it is notable that this method has been shown to work on normal Apple Mac hardware.